GoogleCloudPlatform/nodejs-docs-samples/functions/slack/README.md

 # Google Cloud Functions Slack Slash Command sample

-This recipe shows you how to implement a Slack Slash Command with Cloud Functions.
+This tutorial demonstrates using Cloud Functions to implement a Slack Slash Command that searches the Google Knowledge Graph API.

 View the [source code][code].